 Fortunately, chickens do not need television, internet connection, or the majority of the other things that humans consider essential.
 They do, however, require some basic equipment.
 There are several designs, dimensions, and plans for functional chicken coops, either you want to DIY or buy a pre-built one.

-But before you begin, consult with your municipality/city or other local government about chicken coop regulations, and while selecting or constructing a coop, bear these essential elements in mind to ensure that it fulfills all of your flocks’ requirements.
+Before you begin, consult with your municipality/city or other local government about chicken coop regulations.
+When selecting or constructing a coop, bear these essential elements in mind to ensure it meets your flock’s requirements.

 Roosting Perch